 In line with recent research, we reject the many decades of standard psychoanalytical models that set out to inform someone of ‘who they are’.
 We seek instead to go on a journey with our clients and respond to their individual needs.
 Learning new skills in a safe and supported environment helps people to feel more confident and thus happier.

-We are based in Cardiff, but offer support nationwide via Skype or Zoom too.
+We also offer support nationwide and abroad via Skype, Zoom Whatsapp, Signal, Email, Phone and Text.

 What we do